bic-berkeley/psych-214-fall-2016/lab_04.rst

 Some live coding
 ****************

-With guest editor Stéfan van der Walt.
+With guest editor Stéfan van der Walt:

+* making issues;
+* feature branches;
+* pull requests;
+* responding to comments on pull requests;
+* merging pull requests with the "Merge" button on Github.

 ************
 Git workflow